Adventures in Fiction: Ray Harryhausen and the Look of Fantasy

 by Brett Brooks

-June 29th celebrates what would have been Ray Harryhausen’s 99th birthday.
+June 29th celebrates the birthdate of Ray Harryhausen.
 As one of the most celebrated special effects wizards in the history of cinema, his impact on filmmaking goes beyond reproach.
 Many of the most talented directors of the last fifty years directly cite him as a profound influence, including Peter Jackson, Guillermo del Toro, James Cameron, Edgar Wright, and Steven Spielberg.
 But what about role-playing games?
 How did he affect those?
 We’ll discuss that in a moment, but first, some background.

 Ray Harryhausen’s career began under the tutelage of another master of cinematic effects, Willis O’Brien.
 O’Brien is best known as the special effects creator on the original King Kong film, which inspired Harryhausen while he was in high school.
 He arranged a meeting with O’Brien, took some sculptures of his dinosaurs, and O’Brien kept Harryhausen on his radar from there out.
 During that same time, Harryhausen became close friends with another creator who would rise to prominence, a writer by the name of Ray Bradbury.
 During WWII, he served under an aspiring film maker named George Pal, who then introduced him to another director working for the military, Frank Capra.
 Capra recruited him for the SCPC, the Special Service division, helping him make films for the US Government throughout the war.
 On some of those films—most notably one entitled Snafu—he worked with another up-and-coming talent named Theodore Giesel (better known as Dr. Seuss).
 After the war, Harryhausen and O’Brien first worked together on the Academy Award winning Mighty Joe Young.
 And the rest, as they say, is history.